ax-va/Python-Design-Patterns-Ayeva-Kasampalis-2024/06--architectural-design-patterns/06-2-2--microservices--lanarky/README.md

   **/.env
   ```

-- I paid $5.95 one-time to work with OpenAI API.
+- You must pay to work with OpenAI API.
+I paid $5.95 one-time for a current month.

 - Run `app_with_openai_api` and write a message to check whether the OpenAI API works as expected.